Regular "Iroquois" Prices: $1.50, $1.00, 75¢, 50¢

 The fire claimed the lives of more than 602 people, including scores of children, who were packed into the place for the afternoon show.

 The Iroquois Theatre was much acclaimed, even before it opened.
 In addition to being "absolutely fireproof," it was a beautiful place with an ornate lobby, grand staircases, and a front facade that resembled a Greek temple with massive columns.
 The theatre was designed to be safe, and it had 25 exits that, it was claimed, could empty the building in less than five minutes.
 The stage had also been fitted with an asbestos curtain that could be quickly lowered to protect the audience.
-All of this would have been impressive if it had been installed and the staff had any idea how to use the safety devices that existed.
+It would have been impressive if it had been installed and the staff had any idea how to use the existing safety devices.

 And those were not even the worst problems.
 Seats in the theatre were wooden and stuffed with hemp.
 "Unattractive" safety doors were hidden from sight, and gates were locked across the entrance to the balcony during the show so that those in the "cheap seats" wouldn't sneak into the main theatre.

-The building had no fire alarms, and a myriad of other safety equipment had been forgotten or simply ignored, leading to the ever-popular "Chicago pay-offs" to officials who allowed the new theatre to open on schedule anyway.
+The building had no fire alarms, and many other safety equipment had been forgotten or ignored, leading to the ever-popular "Chicago pay-offs" to officials who allowed the new theatre to open on schedule anyway.

-Around the beginning of the second act, stagehands noticed a spark descend from an overhead light and then watched some scraps of burning paper fall onto the stage.
-In moments, flames began licking at the red-velvet curtain, and while a collective gasp went up from the audience, no one rushed for the exits.
+At the beginning of the second act, stagehands noticed a spark descend from an overhead light and watched some scraps of burning paper fall onto the stage.
+In moments, flames began licking at the red velvet curtain, and while a collective gasp went up from the audience, no one rushed for the exits.
 It's believed the audience merely thought the fire was part of the show.

 A few moments later, a flaming set crashed onto the stage, leaving little doubt that something had gone wrong.
 A stagehand attempted to lower the asbestos curtain that would protect the audience, and it snagged halfway down, sending a wall of flame out into the audience.